liferay-search/liferay-docs/en/developer/reference/articles/02-tooling/liferay-workspace/12-leveraging-docker/01-intro.markdown

 Command | Description
 ------- | -------------
 `buildDockerImage` | Builds the Docker image with all modules/configurations deployed.
-`createDockerContainer` | Creates a Docker container from the @product@ image and mounts the workspace's `/build/docker` folder to the container's `/etc/liferay` folder.
+`createDockerContainer` | Creates a Docker container from the @sharepoint@ image and mounts the workspace's `/build/docker` folder to the container's `/etc/liferay` folder.
 `createDockerfile` | Creates a `Dockerfile` to build the Docker image.
 `dockerDeploy` | Deploys the project to the container's `deploy` folder by copying the project archive file to workspace's `build/docker/deploy` folder.
 This command can also be executed from workspace's root folder to deploy all projects and copy all Docker configurations (i.e., from the `configs/common` and `configs/docker` folders) to the container.
 `logsDockerContainer` | Prints the portal runtime's logs.
 You can exit log tracking mode while maintaining a running container (e.g., [Ctrl&#124;Command] + C).